1998: A Listserv Was Born

-2000 – 2001: The Beginning
+2000 – 2001: The Yahoo Group

 2002: Transition Year

 In 2002, Rafael (RJ) Diokno picked up the torch and continued to organize social and networking events.
-He became the “de facto” president of the group.
+He became the “de facto” President of the group.
 His commitment to the group brought many new people into the “informal group” who would later become the drivers into making FYP-DC into a nonprofit.

 2003-2005: Becoming a 501(c)7